US Open: Naomi Osaka gets her first top-10 win in more than four years by defeating Ostapenko

 Other women moving into the second round included No. 1 Iga Swiatek, who got past Kamilla Rakhimova 6-4, 7-6 (6) by taking the last five points after needing to erase a trio of set points because she trailed 6-3 in the tiebreaker, and past major champions Elena Rybakina and Caroline Wozniacki.
 But No. 11 Danielle Collins' Grand Slam singles career ended with a 1-6, 7-5, 6-4 loss to Caroline Dolehide in an all-American matchup.
 The 30-year-old Collins is retiring after this season.

-Another American who recently announced her retirement, Shelby Rogers, was scheduled to face No. 6 Jessica Pegula at night, after four-time major champion Carlos Alcaraz faced qualifier Li Tu in Arthur Ashe Stadium.
+Another American who recently announced her retirement, Shelby Rogers, was scheduled to face No. 6 Jessica Pegula at night, after four-time major champion Carlos Alcaraz defeated qualifier Li Tu 6-2, 4-6, 6-3, 6-1 in Arthur Ashe Stadium.

 Earlier in Ashe, No. 1 Jannik Sinner played his first match since news came out that he was cleared in a doping case involving two failed tests in March, and while he got off to a slow start, the 23-year-old Italian quickly bounced back to eliminate Mackie McDonald 2-6, 6-2, 6-1, 6-2.